Exempt vs. Nonexempt Employees: What It Means for Your Payroll

 Nonexempt Employees

 Nonexempt employees are paid an hourly wage and are eligible to receive overtime pay.
 Hourly employees also must be paid at least the federal minimum wage for all regular hours worked.
+Discover what could be hidden in employee expense reports.
 Their pay for overtime, any hours worked beyond the amount in a standard workweek, is calculated at one and a half times their normal hourly rate.
 While state regulations vary in defining just how many hours there are in a regular workweek, federal regulations for overtime are based on a standard of 40 hours.

 Some states have also expanded their overtime pay guidelines, so be sure to check with the United States Department of Labor for your location regarding not only overtime but also employee rights, benefits, and tax liabilities.
 While the FLSA doesn’t distinguish between part-time and full-time employees, other regulations and requirements might, so you should check for this, as well.